-Printer’s ink is costly because there is a great deal of technique and process that goes behind its creation.
-Organizations invest a ton of energy for its correct synthesis, dealing with the correct consistency, and the precision of colors; each drop of ink ought to have the correct consistency when it moves to the page.
+The printer’s ink is costly because there is a great deal of technique and process that goes behind its creation.
+Organizations invest a ton of energy for the correct synthesis, dealing with the correct consistency, and the precision of colors; each drop of ink ought to have the correct consistency when it moves to the page.

 Likewise, they keep concocting the most recent alternatives concerning the color structure and its variety.